 Your College Buds

 For some people, a Vegas wedding is all about partying—and there are plenty of opportunities for that!
-From the myriad of resorts (including those at the Bellagio, Hard Rock Hotel & Casino, and the Palms) to the many clubs and lounges to other attractions like Topgolf Las Vegas and Gold Spike downtown, your party-ready pals will find no shortage of opportunities to live it up.
+From the myriad of resorts (including those at the Bellagio, Rio Las Vegas, and the Palms) to the many clubs and lounges to other attractions like Topgolf Las Vegas and Gold Spike downtown, your party-ready pals will find no shortage of opportunities to live it up.